yiannisdoul/techkrikrioasis/README.md

 ---

-📌 Upcoming Additions
+## 📌 Upcoming Additions
     ⚡ Dynamic content loading & CMS integration
     🛒 Service-based pricing plans and checkout flow

 ---

-👨‍💻 About the Developer
+## 👨‍💻 About the Developer
-This project is built and maintained by Ioannis Doulgerakis, the founder of Tech Kri Kri Oasis, and his Team I’m a full-stack developer and digital strategist focused on blending creative design with performance-optimized code.
+This project is built and maintained by Ioannis Doulgerakis, the founder of Tech Kri Kri Oasis, and his Team.
+I’m a full-stack developer and digital strategist focused on blending creative design with performance-optimized code.
 I build modern frontend ecosystems that scale, convert, and look great across all devices.
 🌍 techkrikrioasis.com.au

 ---

-📄 License
+## 📄 License
 This project is open-sourced under the MIT License.
 All visual assets and illustrations are original or AI-generated and royalty-free for commercial use within TK²O branding only